-I am sitting here in Suzie’s house and she is complaining about her slow draining shower.
-Suzie happens to have long hair and certainly, the hair gets loose, goes down the shower drain, mixes with oil, shampoo, or soap to form a large ball of hair blockage.
+I am sitting here in Suzie’s house, and she is complaining about her slow draining shower.
+Suzie happens to have long hair, and indeed, the hair gets loose, goes down the shower drain, mixes with oil, shampoo, or soap to form a large ball of hair blockage.
 Read on to learn how I helped my friend their shower drain.

 Summary: To unclog the shower drain, physically pull off the hairballs using a wire coat hanger, pour the best drain cleaners (liquid or Granulated Crystal cleaner), allow 30-60 minutes & finally flash down the drain using hot water.
-But, it’s important to properly install your shower drain in the first place.
+But, it’s essential to install your shower drain in the first place properly.

 Step 1: Pull up the hair using a wire coat hanger (with a hook)

 First, put on a pair of rubber gloves to help you avoid those nasty bacteria down the drain.
 Then, unscrew and lift the shower strainer to leave the drain open.
-Next, you’ll need to straighten the wire coat hanger and bends one of its ends into a small hook – or use plumbers drain snake.
-Now, push the wire down the shower drain for some few inches before twisting it round to allow it to catch hair clogs.
+Next, you’ll need to straighten the wire coat hanger, bend one of its ends into a small hook – or use a plumbers drain snake.
+Now, push the wire down the shower drain for a few inches before twisting it round to allow it to catch hair clogs.

 Pull the wire out and remove the clogged hair placing it into a trash bin.
 Now run water down the drain to check whether it’s draining quickly.
-Repeat the process every time going deeper the drain a few more inches while still increasing the size of the wire hook.
+Repeat the process every time going deeper the drain a few more inches while still increasing the wire hook’s size.

 Keep repeating this step until you’re sure that you’ve removed most of the hair.
 Next, treat the drain using a great enzyme promoting drain cleaner.
-However, hold the wire tightly so that it won’t get stuck in the drain.
+However, hold the wire tightly so that it won’t get stuck in the gutter.